-We must let go of those wandering thoughts and anxieties and focus on the present, on what is in front of us, and our emotions at that moment.
-Again, easier said than done.
+We must let go of those wandering thoughts and focus on the present and our emotions at that moment.
+There’s no one size fits all formula.
 Everyone has to figure out a way that works best for them.
-Unfortunately, I don’t believe there’s an exact formula you can follow in order to do this.
-I think it’s more of an art.
-Each day you’ll have to do something different to let go and practice living in the moment and hopefully get to a point where it becomes second nature.
+Each day you’ll have to do something different to let go and practice living in the moment and, hopefully, get to where it becomes second nature.

-Same goes with random life stuff; Plan for your future, but then let it go once your planning is complete.
-Things will happen that will get in your way, but worrying about the future, and all the random things that might happen, will only take away from your present happiness.
+To translate this idea back to regular life, plan for your future, then let it go once your planning is complete.
+Things will get in your way, but worrying about the future, and all the random things that might happen, will only take away from your present happiness.
 So tell yourself you’ll worry if and when something does occur.

 On that note…

 Whatever past issue keeps you up at night, whatever you blame yourself for or whatever you’re regretting–it’s done.
 That time has passed.
 If there’s a way to fix it, then go about fixing it.
-If there’s not a way to fix it…then there’s nothing you can do.
-By worrying and perseverating you are only disrupting your current day, time, and happiness.
-For me, a big part of letting go of the past is just telling myself that I’m human…that everyone is human.
+If there’s no way to fix it, then let go!

 To Be Present